 Make sure the soil is in contact with the water on the tray

 Feel the soil to see if it absorbed enough water —> if the soil is moist throughout, remove any excess water from the tray

 If it’s still dry —> add more water to the tray

 Wait 20 more minutes before removing the excess

 Bottom watering will not wash away salts and other minerals from the soil, so make sure to also give water over the soil every now and then.

-Lower the whole pot down in the water, stop where the stem of the plant starts.
+Lower the whole pot down into the water, stop where the stem of the plant starts.
 Make sure all of the soil is under water

 Lift the pot up and let the excess drain off

-Put the plant back in the cachepot or on the tray
+Put the plant back in the cachepot or tray

 After 1 hour, check that the plant isn’t standing in water.
 If it is, it might get overwatered and rot